IvanYuantama/CH4-CoreLocation/README.md

 - MapKit for rendering the property map and displaying pins
 - CoreLocation for capturing the user's GPS coordinates
 - GeoToolbox for surfacing location details such as place names, Google Maps links, and nearby point-of-interest information at a tapped coordinate
-- An external AI API (such as OpenAI) for generating a property risk summary
+- WeatherKit for capturing variables like temperature, humidity, etc

 Because:
 MapKit and CoreLocation are the standard Apple pairing for anything location based, so they felt like the obvious fit from the start.
 We assumed MapKit alone would not be enough to surface rich location metadata like formatted addresses and map links, so GeoToolbox seemed like a necessary addition.
-For the AI summary, we assumed we would use external Open AI API to generate it cause the setup is easy and it was the most familiar option to us at the time.
+We use WeatherKit to get real time variable data so it can be more additional data.

 ---